A few scanning tips

 This closeup size magnification greatly magnifies the fast movement and blur.
 Which is hardly typical of most other uses for studio lighting.
-We might not even notice the tiny milk drop if the framed area were a normal 3/4 portrait view.
+We might not even notice the tiny milk drop if the framed area were a normal portrait view.
 Your standards then of what is blurred or not would be vastly different from this extreme case.
-The 11.5 feet/second above is under 8 MPH, but it is a really tough job up close at a few inches, even if trivial at several feet farther out.
+The 11.5 feet/second above is under 8 MPH, but it is a really tough job up close at a few inches (1/128 power), even if trivial at several feet farther out.
 Stopping a moving object depends entirely on how closely you want to examine that object.
 However there is a very obvious difference in the relative capabilities of the lights.
 The technique is, low power on a speedlight (fast), in dim ambient so shutter speed does not blur it.

 The flash unit's specifications instead measure the actual duration of the flash directly.
 Oscilloscopes do that easily, and I see no reason to doubt the specifications (if they say what it was they measured).
 However the specifications probably don't mean what you might assume they mean (next page).

 My only point is that high speed flash photography of milk drops is fun, but tough.
 It is hard to stop them up close, but a thyristor-type speedlight at a low power setting is exactly what you need to do it.